Mahmoud-H97/NRET/README.md

 # NRET
-A Python package to retrieve canopy Nitrogen concentration
+A Python package to retrieve canopy aboveground Nitrogen content using a hybrid modelling approach.
 #### Mahmoud H. Ahmed ``mahmoudhatim55@gmail.com``

 ## Install in Anaconda env